KennethWhite/defendYourCode/readme.txt

 Java what we defended against:
--First and Last name only contain 1-50 characters -First and Last name only contain Alpha characters and "'" and "-" -Only integer values can be entered
+-First and Last name only contain 1-50 characters -First and Last name only contain alphabetic characters and "'" and "-" -Only integer values can be entered
+-Protect against integer overflow
 -Password can be 8 to 20 characters: AlphaNumeric and special symbols [!@#$%^&*\-=+?]
--Input and Output file has to have correct permissions -Input and Output file has to be in current directory -Empty lines do not crash the program
+-Input and Output file have to have correct permissions -Input and Output file have to be in current directory -Empty lines do not crash the program

+Any exceptions thrown will be written to ErrorLog.txt

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~